Essendon District Football League

 The Essendon District Football League (EDFL) is a semi-professional Australian rules football league competition based in Essendon, Victoria, consisting of teams based in the north-west suburbs of Melbourne.
-Founded in 1930, the men's competition consists of three leagues: Premier Division, Division 1 and Division 2, with 10 clubs in the Premier Division, 11 clubs in Division 1 and 9 clubs in Division 2.
-Ahead of the 2025 competition, two teams will be relegated from Division 1 to Division 2 to ensure that there are 10 teams across each of the top three divisions.
+Founded in 1930, the men's competition consists of three divisions: Premier Division, Division 1 and Division 2, with 10 clubs in each division at present.
+While the women's competition consists of two divisions: Premier Division and Division 1 with 9 clubs and 12 clubs in each respectively.

 Promotion and relegation between these divisions occurs, with the lowest-placed clubs in the Premier Division and Division 1 being relegated at the end of each season replaced in their respective divisions by the winners of Division 1 and Division 2 premierships respectively Each men's team also fields a reserves side and an under-18 side that play fixtures mirroring that of the senior side.

-Since 2017, the League has also run a competition for women's Australian rules football.
+Since 2017, the league has also run a competition for women's Australian rules football.
 In its inaugural year, this was a joint competition featuring teams from the EDFL as well as the Western Region Football League (WRFL).
 In 2018, 13 teams competed in a single division season, expanding to 19 teams and two divisions in 2019.
+Several EDFL clubs set up women's sides to compete in the NFNL prior to this league being set up including Keilor, Pascoe Vale and Deer Park.

 The league consists of clubs spanning as far north as Sunbury (East Sunbury Football Club), as far south-east as Moonee Ponds (Moonee Valley), and as far west as Hillside (Hillside Football Club).
 The furthest distance between two clubs is Moonee Valley Football Club and Sunbury Kangaroos totalling a travel distance of 35.2 km.

 A number of junior players from the EDFL play for Calder Cannons in the Coates Talent League due to the geography of being based at Highgate Recreation Reserve, Craigieburn and consequently receiving the majority of players from teams in the Northern and North-West Suburbs.
 A smaller number of players represent Western Jets, being based at Burbank Oval, Williamstown which receive a number of players from clubs based in the western suburbs of Melbourne.

+The men's competition is set for a restructure in the 2027 season as Parkside Football Club have completed a transfer from the WFNL to the EDFL, and will absorb Ascot Vale's junior teams in doing so.
+It is yet to be confirmed which division they will be placed in.
+Additionally, current thirds only clubs Hume Bombers and Merrifield Panthers are expected to capitalise on the growth of Melbourne's outer north and seek to join the EDFL senior competitions in coming years.